gianv9/quiz-maker/README.md

 ### 🚀 Planned Features

+- 🔄 Customizable Time Limit - Set a time limit for the quiz (default 30 minutes, max 120 minutes)
 - 🔄 Quiz Progress Tracking - Keep track of the progress when taking a quiz and resume if something happens
 - 🔄 Migration Strategies Support - Implement migration strategies for schema changes
 - 🔄 Multi-Topic Support - Quiz system supporting mixed technology domains